 I have trained as a nurse and graduated from the Diaconia University of Applied Sciences in 2010.
-My professional career has focused primarily on psychiatric care.
+My professional career as a nurse has focused primarily on psychiatric care.

-In the autumn of 2016 I founded Väylä ry, a non-profit organisation that employs individuals who find it challenging to seek ordinary employment.
-Väylä offers cleaning services for homes, and provides employees with contracts in line with the collective labour agreement.
-Additionally, we have worked with young asylum seekers.
-Väylä also undertakes free charity cleaning initiatives to help low-income families in Espoo.
+In the autumn of 2016 I founded Väylä ry, a non-profit organisation that employs individuals with mental disabilities.
+Väylä offers sewing, packaging and cleaning services, and provides employees with contracts in line with the collective labour agreement.
 I am the managing director of Väylä, and directly supervise our employees.

 For me, social democracy is a means to combat growing inequality and discrimination in search of a fairer and more equal society.